pubkey/rxdb/docs-src/replication-graphql.md

 changeObservable.subscribe({
     next(data) {
         /**
-         * When a change happens, call .run() on the replicationState.
+         * When a change happens on the remote, call .notifyAboutRemoteChange() on the replicationState.
-         * This will trigger the pull-handler and download changes from the server.
+         * This will trigger the pull-handler and download changes from the server if necessary.
          */
-        replicationState.run();
+        replicationState.notifyAboutRemoteChange();
     }
 });